nikitamitin1/larva/README.md

 # Larva v1.0 📷 🔑
-Small and fast tool to face unlock your PAM on Linux
+Small and fast tool to face unlock your Linux (PAM module)

 **DISLAIMER!** 🔴